code-vibe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * What are the arithmetic operators and how to use them
 * What are the logical operators (sometimes called boolean operators) and how to use them
-* What is the official Holberton C coding style and how to check your code with betty-style

 ## Helpful Links
 * [Keywords and identifiers](https://publications.gbdirect.co.uk//c_book/chapter2/keywords_and_identifiers.html)